 She's the star witness against Sam Bankman-Fried.
 Her testimony was explosive

-Caroline Ellison, the former girlfriend of Sam Bankman-Fried and a top executive in his crypto business empire, has long loomed as the government's star witness in the ongoing trial of the disgraced founder of FTX.
+Caroline Ellison, the former girlfriend of Sam Bankman-Fried and a top executive in his cryptocurrency business empire, has long loomed as the U.S. government's star witness in the ongoing trial of the disgraced founder of FTX.

-And over a day-and-a-half of testimony in a Manhattan court, she delivered.
+And over a day and a half of testimony in a federal court in Manhattan, she delivered.

-In testimony on Tuesday and Wednesday that got tearful at times, Ellison accused Bankman-Fried of being behind the mastermind behind a concerted effort to steal billions of dollars from customers, investors, and lenders.
+In testimony on Tuesday and Wednesday that got tearful at times, Ellison accused Bankman-Fried of being the mastermind behind a concerted effort to steal billions of dollars from customers, investors and lenders.

 Here are five takeaways from Ellison's explosive testimony.